| about us |

 Western diamondbacks live in southeastern California to central Arkansas and south to northern Mexico.
 They prefer dry, rocky areas.
 Although they hibernate in winter, they may occasionally wake up during when it’s warmer to warm up in the sun.
 They will usually return to the same den each year, and they usually hibernate in groups.

 The diamondbacks forked tongue collects scents from the air and helps it to find its prey.
 Since they digest food very slowly, they need to eat only once every two to three weeks.
-They eat mainly birds, rabbits and rodents.
+They eat birds, rabbits, and rodents (mice), gophers, lizards, and other small animals.

 Diamondbacks, like other snakes, have fangs which they use to inject venom into their prey.
 When the snake bites, the venom is pushed into the prey’s body with their fangs.
 The snake then lets it prey go, and after the venom has killed the animal, the snake finds it and swallows it headfirst.